microsoft/Solution-Accelerators/README.md

 - [Solution Accelerator](https://github.com/microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services)

 #### Document Knowledge Mining
 This solution helps you ingest, extract, and classify content from a high volume of assets to gain deeper insights and generate relevant suggestions for quick and easy reasoning.
-It leveraging Azure OpenAI and Azure AI Document Intelligence in a hybrid approach by combining Optical Character Recognition (OCR) and multi-modal Large Language Model (LLM) to extract information from documents to provide insights without pre-training including text documents, handwritten text, charts, graphs, tables, and form fields.
+It leverages Azure OpenAI and Azure AI Document Intelligence in a hybrid approach by combining Optical Character Recognition (OCR) and multi-modal Large Language Model (LLM) to extract information from documents to provide insights without pre-training including text documents, handwritten text, charts, graphs, tables, and form fields.
 - [Solution Accelerator](https://github.com/microsoft/Generic-Build-your-own-copilot-Solution-Accelerator)

 ## Sustainability Accelerators